unyt-org/uix/docs/manual/03 JSX.md

 A fragment is collapsed into its child elements when appended to another DOM element.

 > [!NOTE]
-> Keep in mind that native `DocumentFragment`s are *not reusable*.
+> Keep in mind that native DocumentFragments are *not reusable*.
-> This means that after a fragment was appended to another element, it no longer has any content
+> This means that after a fragment was appended to another element, it no longer has any content.
 > If you want to directly return a top-level fragment for an entrypoint, you should always
-> return it from a function, not as a single instance:
+> return it from a function, not as a single instantiation:
 > ```ts
 > export default <>Content</> // Don't do this
 > export default () => <>Content</> // This is correct